sadlerb/Sandbot/README.md

 ## Live Commands:
 ```
 $inspire - Receive a inspiring message

+$joke - Sandbot will tell a joke

+$meme - Sandbot will send a random meme

 $new <quote>  - Send the users qoute to a mongo database

 $list - View all quotes in the database